NumEconCopenhagen/NumEconCopenhagen.netlify.com/content/guides/github-issues/index.md

 ---
-title: "Github Issues"
+title: "Asking questions using GitHub Issues"
 ---
-Basically, A _Github Issue_ is a way of communicating a bug, request or something else related to a specific Project hosted on Github.
-When you've understood how to create a Github Issue please read this [post](https://medium.com/nycplanninglabs/writing-a-proper-github-issue-97427d62a20f) that goes through the charateristics of a quality _Github Issue_.
+Basically, a _GitHub Issue_ is a way of communicating a bug, request or something else related to a specific project hosted on GitHub.

-### Creating a Github Issue
+### Creating a new issue
+To create a _GitHub Issue_ follow these steps:

+1. Go to the lectures repository at https://www.github.com/numeconcopenhagen/lectures-2019.
+2. In the repositories navigation bar click on the banner named _Issues_.
+3. Click on _New Issue_.
+4. Give the issue an appropriate name so it is clear to other people what the issue is about.
+5. Explain your problem as simply as possible.

+{{< figure src="creating-issue.gif" width="75%" class="text-center">}}

+### Commenting on an issue

+We are in this together, so please help with answering your fellow students questions.
+But remember to be polite!

+### Quality issues

 Please read this [post](https://medium.com/nycplanninglabs/writing-a-proper-github-issue-97427d62a20f) that explains how to create a quality issue.

-1. Go to the main page of a repository e.g. https://www.github.com/numeconcopenhagen/lectures-2019
-2. In the repositories navigation bar you would see banner named _Issues_.
-Click on it.
-3. Click on _New Issue_
-4. Give the issue an appropriate name so it is clear to other people and your future you what the issue is about.
-5. Explain your problem, and what you've attempted to do.

-### Example

-{{< figure src="creating-issue.gif" width="75%" class="text-center">}}